emrgnt-cmplxty/fermi/docs/docs/3.tutorials/crosswords/02-beginner/04-adding-a-puzzle.md

 </figure>
 <br/>

-Here's how to delete and recreate the subaccount using Axion CLI:
+Here's how to delete and recreate the subaccount using Fermi CLI:

 ```bash
 # Delete the subaccount and send remaining balance to friend.testnet